-- The Permit Holder shall strictly observe section 19(3) of the Environmental Protection Act Cap 20:05, Laws of Guyana. - 15.4 The Permit Holder may be liable for environmental damage due to pollution from its activities within Guyana. - The EPA reserves the right to conduct regular inspections of the Permit Holder's operation as part of its monitoring and enforcement requirements under the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000. - The Permit Holder, His Servants, Agents and/or Sub-Contractor(s) shall, at all times, allow entry to the Permitted facility to any Officer designated by the EPA for the purposes of conducting inspections or any other legitimate business of the Agency.
+- The Permit Holder shall be strictly liable for any loss or damage to the environment through any act caused intentionally or recklessly, through the adverse effect of any discharge or release, or cause or permit the entry of pollution, contaminant in any amount, concentration or level in excess of that prescribed by the regulations or stipulated by any environmental authorisation which are attributed to any Project (and more specifically petroleum activities).
+S. 19(1) and (2) of the Environmental Protection Act, Cap.
+20:05, Laws of Guyana. - The Permit Holder shall comply strictly with section 39 (1), (2), (3) and (4) of the Environmental Protection Act Cap 20:05, Laws of Guyana. - The Permit Holder shall strictly observe section 19 (3) of the Environmental Protection Act Cap 20:05, Laws of Guyana. - The Permit Holder may be liable for environmental damage due to pollution from its activities within Guyana. - The EPA reserves the right to conduct regular inspections of the Permit Holder's operation as part of its monitoring and enforcement requirements under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000. - 15.6 The Permit Holder shall, at all times, allow entry to the Permitted facility to any Officer designated by the EPA for the purposes of conducting inspections or any other legitimate business of the Agency.
 Pursuant to s.
 38 of Environmental Protection Act, Cap.
-20:05, it is an offence to assault, obstruct or hinder an authorised person in the execution of his/her duty under the said Act or its Regulations and the Permit Holder be liable to penalties prescribed under paragraph (c) of the Fifth Schedule for doing so. - 15.7 The EPA reserves the right to review/amend the conditions attached to this Permit, which also includes the review and/or amendment of permit fees in consideration of any changes in fee structure as determined by the Agency for projects of this nature. - 15.8 The EPA shall have the right to cancel or suspend this Permit for breach of any of the terms and conditions contained herein. - 15.9 This Operation Permit (Renewed) is not the final consent; all relevant permission shall be obtained from other regulatory bodies for continued operation and maintained thereafter. - 15.10 The Permit Holder shall compensate any Party who suffers any loss of damage as a result of the attributed project.
-(Section 19(3)(e) of the Environmental Protection Act, Cap.
-20:05, Laws of Guyana.) - 15.11 The Permit Holder shall be responsible for the payment of all cost related to the assessment of damage and costs for the independent assessor(s). - 15.12 The Agency (EPA) shall notify the Permit Holder immediately of any written claim or notice sent by any complainant seeking loss or damage for negligence as a result of the Permit Holder lack of due care and diligence. - 15.13 Should the Permit Holder contravene or is likely to contravene any condition of this Permit, the Agency (EPA) may serve on him an enforcement notice in a
+20:05, it is an offence to assault, obstruct or hinder an authorised person in the execution of his/her duty under the said Act or its Regulations and the Permit Holder be liable to penalties prescribed under paragraph (c) of the Fifth Schedule for doing so. - 15.7 The EPA reserves the right to review/amend the conditions attached to this Permit, which also includes the review and/or amendment of permit fees in consideration of any changes in fee structure as determined by the Agency for projects of this nature. - 15.8 The EPA shall have the right to cancel or suspend this Permit for breach of any of the terms and conditions contained herein. - This Operation Permit (Modified) is not the final consent; all relevant permission should be obtained from other regulatory bodies for continued operation. - 15.10 The Permit Holder shall compensate any Party who suffers any loss of damage as a result of the attributed project.
+(Part V, s.19 (3) (e) of the Environmental Protection